1. Home

 Aim: Working on common writing mistakes - generating conversation

-Activity: Short intensive writing exercise followed by discussion
+Activity: Short intensive writing exercise followed by a discussion

 Level: Intermediate to upper-intermediate